bess-days/language-wiki/doc/documentation.md

 ---
 ## Search By Script
 #### Webpage
-In the next entry box is a drop down with different language families, select an option to see the languages with the selected script and their information
+In the next entry box is a drop down with different language families, select an option to see the languages with the selected script and their information.

 Input: `Devanagari`